Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networkanimator.md

 ![Usage-1](Images/NetworkAnimatorUsage-2.png)

 :::info
-While it isn't advised to have different `NetworkAnimator` authoritative models "under the same root network prefab `GameObject`", you can have multiple children that each have their own `Animator` and `NetworkAnimator` all housed under a single `NetworkObject` and all use the same authoritative model.
+While it isn't advised to have different `NetworkAnimator` authoritative models "under the same root network Prefab `GameObject`", you can have multiple children that each have their own `Animator` and `NetworkAnimator` all housed under a single `NetworkObject` and all use the same authoritative model.
 However, you should always consider the balance between performance (cpu and/or bandwidth consumption) and convenience/modularity.
 :::

 ### Changing Animator Properties